Our 2008-09 Monarch Page

 Symbolic Monarch Migration

-Mexican students will watch over the paper butterflies during the winter months.
-In March, the paper butterflies will be sent back to the US and Canada just as the real Monarchs begin returning from the mountains near Angangueo in Mexico.
+Mexican students watch over the paper butterflies during the winter months.
+In March, the paper butterflies are sent back to the US and Canada just as the real Monarchs begin returning from the mountains near Angangueo in Mexico.
 Students know that the Monarchs that go to Mexico are not the same ones that return.
 So when we receive our returning group of butterflies, we will find that they are not the ones we sent.
 They will be butterflies made by other students, perhaps with messages written in Spanish for us to translate!

-Details are here: http://www.learner.org/jnorth/tm/symbolic/Make.html
+Details are here: http://www.learner.org/jnorth/symbolic-migration

-Here is an example symbolic Monarch.
+Here is an example student symbolic Monarch.

 A rare form of Monarch...